Pak sets up commission to probe ‘foreign conspiracy’ behind toppling Imran Khan govt | Law-Order

 The decision to constitute the commission was taken in the cabinet meeting chaired by Prime Minister Khan, Minister for Information Fawad Chaudhry said.

+He said the government will present the contents of the threat letter, which purportedly contains ''evidence'' of a foreign conspiracy hatched to oust Prime Minister Khan in the National Assembly on Saturday.

-He said the commission has been formed to probe into the issue of the 'threatening letter' and it will be headed by Lieutenant General (retd) Tariq Khan.
+Chaudhry said the commission will be headed by Lieutenant General (retd) Tariq Khan.

 “The commission will investigate where the conspiracy was hatched and who were the local handlers of the conspiracy to topple the government,” he said.